SVIDIA/vcore8_update/README.md

 the full `x.y.z.w` tuple and only ever moves forward.
 Publishing is done by SVIDIA's `publish_update.ps1`, which uploads and hash-verifies the release asset first and rewrites this feed last.

-## Changelog

-### 8.0.712.0
-- Channel bootstrap: the shipped baseline at the time the update channel was created.
-Later entries are added here with each published update.